 Dr. Taylor graduated from the University of Rochester in 1981 with a BA in Biology and English Literature.
 He received his medical degree from the State University of New York at the Buffalo School of Medicine in 1986 and completed his internship and residency in pediatrics at the Medical College of Virginia in Richmond, Virginia, now known as VCU.
 Dr. Taylor has been practicing pediatric medicine in Salisbury since 1989.
 He joined Chesapeake Pediatrics in 1992.
-He is a fellow of the American Academy of Pediatrics, a member of Med Chi and also the Wicomico Medical Society.
+He is a member of Med Chi and also the Wicomico Medical Society.
 Dr. Taylor and his wife, Suzanne, are members of the Providence Presbyterian Church.
 They were married in 1984 and have four children.
 They enjoy travel, biking, playing golf and historical architecture.

 Andras Kovacs, MD